crustio/crust-wiki/docs/validator.md

 4. Deduction time point for slash

 The slash will not take place instantly, rather, a delayed deduction comes after 108 Eras (27 days).
-A slash that does not actually occur can be canceled (applicable through the Democracy).
+A slash that does not actually occur can be canceled (applicable through the Governance).

 ## To become a validator